JordanAnthonyKing/japanese/structured-notes.md

 > ぼーる​**は**​わたしがさくらに[∅を]なける - As for the ball, I threw (it) at Sakura

-This time the を marked noun (not the が marked noun) has become invisible([1](#orgbe54995)), because what we&rsquo;re throwing is now marked by the は particle, ∅ here has taken the value of &rsquo;it&rsquo;.
+This time the を marked noun (not the が marked noun) has become invisible([1](#orgffd3b3d)), because what we&rsquo;re throwing is now marked by the は particle, ∅ here has taken the value of &rsquo;it&rsquo;.
 Even without は we might already know what &rsquo;it&rsquo; was that was thrown from context.
 The important thing to understand here is that as we change the logical particles from one noun to another we change the meaning of the sentence, but when we change the non-logical particle は from one noun to another it makes no difference to the logic of the sentence.
 It may make some difference to the emphasis, but it makes no difference to who is doing what or what they&rsquo;re doing it to.

-<a id="org6e75f95"></a>
+<a id="org24ba02e"></a>

 ## Alogical particles

-<a id="orga0fb358"></a>
+<a id="org3e2aafe"></a>

 ### と (*to*) - And

 Alogical particles aren&rsquo;t simply markers.
-The と the particle &rsquo;ands&rsquo; two nouns together.
+The と particle &rsquo;ands&rsquo; two nouns together.
 It is therefore doing something in the sentence, it is joining a noun to another noun and inheriting its logical particle, but the と particle has no function of its own.

 > さくら​**と**​メイリー​**が**​あるいていた - Sakura **and** Mary were walking

+<a id="org4e6d053"></a>

+### と (*to*) - Quotation

+> 「おもしろい ことが ない」​**と**​ アリスは 言った - Nothing interesting is happening said Alice

+> おもしろい ことが ない- No interesting thing (abstract thing) exists - Nothing interesting is going on here

+> アリスは 言った - Alice said

+The と particle marks a quotation.
+When we quote someone as saying something or as thinking something we use this と particle.
+We also use these square brackets which are the equivalent of English quotation marks, but in speech we cannot see these, so we also use と (and clearly use と in writing regardless also).

+What と does structurally, is it takes whatever it marks which could be a simple word or phrase, to a whole paragraph, to anything with all sorts of grammar going on, and turns what it is marking it into a single noun.
+This is used not only to mark things people say and people think, but to mark all sorts of things.
+This と structure can therefore make a quotation act as a modifier to whatever follows, in the previous example it is modifying 言う (to say), or to think or feel, but could be many things.

+> でも ウサギは ピョンピョンと はしり つづけた。 - But as for the rabbit, (it) kept on running in a *pyonpyon* manner

+「ピョンピョン」 - The sound of a small thing jumping along (an onomatopoeia hence katakana).
+Once again we&rsquo;re using the quotation particle と to describe the way in which the rabbit ran, it ran in the way it sounds, it ran like a small thing jumping along (Note there are no quotation marks around onomatopoeia).

-<a id="orgcaf4548"></a>
+<a id="org0f946e4"></a>

 ## TODO Sentence ender particles

-<a id="org087e511"></a>
+<a id="org91e1b53"></a>

 # Tense

 In Japanese the tenses are not the same past, present and future tenses we&rsquo;re familiar with from English.

-<a id="org6b69429"></a>
+<a id="org344536b"></a>

 ## Non-past (future) tense

 The basic, dictionary-form of verbs are in the *non-past* tense.
 The Japanese non-past tense is very similar to the English non-past tense.
 What is the *English* non-past tense?
 It is again the plain dictionary form of a verb: *eat*, *run*, *walk* etc. It is unnatural in English to say &rsquo;I eat cake&rsquo;, to mean &rsquo;I am eating cake&rsquo;.
 It is natural however to use the non-past tense to say &rsquo;Sometimes I eat cake&rsquo; or, in the explicitly future tense &rsquo;I will eat cake&rsquo;.
 Japanese is just the same as English in this way.
 It is rare we use this form for talking about things actually happening right now, except in cases like literary descriptions.

-Just as the ∅ pronoun ([1](#orgf26210e)) defaults to &rsquo;I&rsquo;, the non-past tense defaults to the future.
+Just as the ∅ pronoun ([1](#org75a9077)) defaults to &rsquo;I&rsquo;, the non-past tense defaults to the future.

 > さくらが歩く - Sakura will walk